 • Dual tool / trekking pole carry with elastic pole tip loops

-The Apex 80 is built with Mountainsmith's Tuning Fork Waist belt, designed to cup the iliac crest of the hip bone for a more dynamic fit and improved load transfer.
+The Apex 80 features Mountainsmith's Tuning Fork Waist Belt, designed to cup the iliac crest of the hip bone for a more dynamic fit and improved load transfer.

-Increased padding on the lumbar pad and their Delta Load Compression System stabilise and transfer weight for more efficient and comfortable carry.
-With a 'sock-style' shoulder strap construction (no seams or hard edges means no digging into the body), increased padding on the waist belt, adjustable torso range, and a hex-ridged back panel.
-The advanced, tubular aluminium frame keeps the weight lower without sacrificing performance.
+The increased padding on the lumbar pad and the Delta Load Compression System stabilise and transfer weight for a more efficient and comfortable carry.
+The 'sock-style' shoulder strap construction, which has no seams or hard edges, prevents digging into the body.
+Additional padding on the waist belt, an adjustable torso range, and a hex-ridged back panel further enhance comfort.
+The advanced tubular aluminium frame maintains a lower weight without sacrificing performance.

 Further details on the Mountainsmith Apex 80 can be found here